-- 6.2 Number of Common Shares under Award Grant.
-Subject to complying with all requirements of the Stock Exchange and the provisions of this Plan, the number of Common Shares that may be issued or purchased under any Award will be determined and fixed by the CGCC at the date of grant. - 6.3 Maximum Award Grant.
-There are no maximum Award grant limits under this Plan for individuals or Insiders in the aggregate. - 6.4 Award Agreements.
+6.4 Award Agreements.
 Each Award will be evidenced by an Award Agreement which incorporates such terms and conditions as the CGCC in its discretion deems appropriate and consistent with the provisions of this Plan (and the execution and delivery by the Company of an Award Agreement with a Participant shall be conclusive evidence that such Award Agreement incorporates terms and conditions determined by the CGCC and is consistent with the provisions of this Plan).
-Each Award Agreement will be executed by the Participant to whom the Award is granted and on behalf of the CGCC may designate for such purpose.
+Each Award Agreement will be executed by the Participant to whom the Award is granted and on behalf of the Company by any member of the CGCC or any officer of the Company or such other Person as the CGCC may designate for such purpose.